Founder & Chairman of SUPERNAP

 Herrera is a charter board member of The Association of Energy Engineers NV Chapter.

-EVP General Counsel
+CFO & General Counsel

 Thomas Morton is the executive vice president and general counsel for SUPERNAP.
 Given the innovations and patents that SUPERNAP has become widely-recognized for over the past decade, Thomas plays a significant role in building intellectual properties created by Rob Roy.